GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
+> ### You can't just ask customers what they want and then try to give that to them.
+By the time you get it built, they'll want something new.
 >
-> ~ *Michael A. Jackson*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts